netlabufjf/NWDAF_ml/traffic-gen/README.md

 ### None of traffic-gen scripts seem to work

-Check that the IP in `UE_IP` matches the one obtained by the `ueransimtun0` network interface and that `IP_5GC` matches the one from free5GC's network interface where it's APIs are exposed
+Check that the IP in `IP_UE` matches the one obtained by the `ueransimtun0` network interface and that `IP_5GC` matches the one from free5GC's network interface where it's APIs are exposed